cabforum/smime/SBR.md

 3. A site visit by the CA or a third party who is acting as an agent for the CA; or
 4. An Attestation which includes a copy of supporting documentation used to establish the Applicant's legal existence (such as a certificate of registration, articles of incorporation, operating agreement, statute, or regulatory act) and its current status.

+The CA or RA MAY use a Reliable Data Source to verify the address or attain a Reliable Method of Communication.

 The CA or RA MAY use the same documentation or communication described in 1 through 4 above to verify both the Applicant's identity and address.

 In cases 1 and 4 above, the CA or RA SHALL verify that the status of the Applicant is not designated by labels such as "ceased," "inactive," "invalid," "not current," or the equivalent.